Krai53n/generator_of_password/README.md

 # generator_of_password
-Python script which generate passwords for you
+Python script which generate password